MicrosoftDocs/azure-dev-docs/articles/ux-beta/quickstart-python/quickstart-python.md

 ## 4 - Browse to the app

 Browse to the deployed application in your web browser at the URL `http://<app-name>.azurewebsites.net`.
-It can take a minute or two for the the app to start, so if you see a default app page, wait a minute and refresh the browser.
+It can take a minute or two for the app to start, so if you see a default app page, wait a minute and refresh the browser.

 The Python sample code is running a Linux container in App Service using a built-in image.

 :::image type="content" source="./media/quickstart-python/run-app-azure.png" alt-text="Screenshot of the app running in Azure":::

-**Congratulations!** You've deployed your Python app to App Service.
+**Congratulations!** You have deployed your Python app to App Service.

 Having issues?
 Refer first to the [Troubleshooting guide](/azure/app-service/configure-language-python.md#troubleshooting), otherwise, [let us know](https://aka.ms/FlaskCLIQuickstartHelp).